Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Important

-Constructing a VLM-specific input sequence: not just concatenating strings, but building an input sequence that strictly follows the model's pre-training format.
-Any deviation (such as missing \n
+Constructing a VLM-specific input sequence: not just concatenating strings, but building an input sequence that strictly follows the format of the model's pre-training.
+Any deviation (such as missing \n or incorrect bos_token position) may cause the model to fail to understand or process the prompt correctly:

 def add_image_tokens_to_prompt(prefix_prompt, bos_token, image_seq_len, image_token):